droid-darkangel/parser_vk_in_telegram/README.md

 More commands (also in Russian) can be found on the help command.
 Before the command, you need to put a sign /.
 When downloading, you need to download all files (except start. bat, this is just a launcher for the bot in the console) Initially, the parser is my main page

+to work, you need python, and installed libraries: aiogram, requests after installing all of the above, and configuring the token in config.py, run start. bat and enjoy life, now you have a page parser!